 “Nothing, Sir, nothing at all.”
 She repeated her statement of fact.
 No one had made a mission report.
 She’d already surmised no one was ever going to make a report, of any kind.

 When she’d dialled through the bandwidth earlier, she’d heard nothing but background static.
-For the last hour she had not heard any kind of chatter.
+She hadn’t been able to find chatter of any kind this last hour.
 Nothing.
 She knew the enemy could be blocking all communications.
 And so, breaking protocol, she’d tried all the other major frequencies.
 Even the emergency channels.
 Nothing.

 “Thank you for your service.”
 The disembodied voice said as if, in a moment of divine revelation, it knew the truth.
 The line went dead.

 She adjusted the headset sat atop her head.
 It didn’t quite fit while wearing a gas mask.
 Nothing fit.
 Her clothes, the situation, anything.
 Her personal jigsaw puzzle was missing pieces it would never have.
 As an analyst it was her job to sift through data, to piece together information, and report it’s content.
 Nice, neat, concise.

 She did so now, to herself.
 Taking what she knew and filling in the holes with intel taken from subtext—she read between the lines, divining.
 The conclusions were unmistakable.
 No one was coming home.
 Whoever the enemy was, and she still didn’t know for sure, they had vanquished everything they had sent out to meet them.

 Germany and, maybe, the whole of Europe, was falling.
 Had fallen.
 The world too?

 She scanned both sections of the leader board.
 Engineering had ceased updating maybe twenty minutes earlier.
 The flutter of tiny flashing lights, on the Ops board above it thought had continued up until a few minutes ago.
 It was no coincidence that the updates had stopped the moment Group Captain Howard had asked her for an update.